PernilleJacobsen/projekter/README_Period3.md

 Compromise consistency in favor of availability (CAP theorem).

-3 - Explain how databases like MongoDB and redis would be classified in the NoSQL world
+3 - EXPLAIN how databases like MongoDB and redis would be classified in the NoSQL world

 MongoDB er document oriented and Aggregate oriented database. data are stored in documents.
 Each document can but don´t have to contain the same fields.
 There are no types in the document